ellieeadington/sei66-project01/readme.md

     })
     }
 ```
- > The newRound() function increases the round number by 1, increase the difficulty level and restore the number of lives the player had.
+ > The newRound() function increases the round number by 1, increases the difficulty level and restores the number of lives the player had.
 I increased the difficulty level by creating an array that would be iterated through on the start of each round:
  ``` js
  const roundLevel = ['beginner','easy','average', 'challenging', 'difficult', 'fiendish'];
 ```